 This may seem obvious but your customers are busy and their time is precious.
 If you expect them to give up a portion of their busy work day or free time, you had better give a good reason why.

 This one is simple enough.
-Avoid scheduling your open house around holidays, major sporting events, graduations, inclement weather or any other time that would prevent customers from attending.
+Avoid scheduling your open house around holidays, major sporting events, graduations, inclement weather, or any other time that would prevent customers from attending.
 Fridays often have the best attendance but avoid two-day events.
-There is not appreciable increase in attendance and it makes your open house feel less successful.
+For two-day events, there’s often not appreciable increase in attendance and it can make your open house feel less successful.

 Like any marketing campaign, your event is only as good as your list.
-Invite all your branch customers, but a good idea to is to personally invite each of your best customers.
+Invite all your branch customers, but also personally invite each of your best customers.
 They’ll appreciate the individual attention and will be more likely to attend.

-But what about equipment owners not in your customer list?
-Use EDA’s national database of equipment buyers to identify potential prospects in your territory.
+But what about equipment owners not on your customer list?
+You can use EDA’s national database of equipment buyers to identify potential prospects in your territory.
 With EDA’s online search feature, you can target prospects based on geography, fleet size, or equipment purchased.
-Fresh prospects will give your sales staff someone new to chase, and they will benefit from the praise from your loyal customers.
+Fresh prospects will give your sales staff someone new to approach and help you find more potential buyers to invite to your open house.

 Two days before the show, call each registered guest to confirm their attendance.
 You’ll be amazed at how many more people show up.
-With this simple tactic, you can expect a 60-70 percent attendance rate.
+With this simple tactic, you can expect a 60-70% attendance rate.